Toto-Kotaro-Tanaka/ms1-school-of-english/README.md

 5 Planes
   Strategy Plane
-    Users are non-native English speakers so keeping the website simple is essential and using more visual contents than text contents would help them to understand the information
+    Users are non-native English speakers so keeping the website simple is essential and using more visual contents than text contents would help them to understand the information.
-    It targets business-to-consumer (B2C) so all the information must be clear
+    It targets business-to-consumer (B2C) so all the information must be clear.

     Aim for this website is;
-     to provide users enough information about the school to provide users easy access to a booking process
+     to provide users enough information about the school. to provide users easy access to a booking process.

     Opportunity / Problem
     Course and Accommodation Details (Importance: 5 Viability / Feasibility: 5)